sunilgupta01/learning-cloud-k8s/commands/docker.md

 ### docker-machine
 *	**ls**
-		list of avilable (running) machines (virtualboxes_)
+		lists avilable (running & non-running) docker machines (virtual machines created by docker-machine)
 *	**create --driver virtualbox _myvm_**
+		downloads a lightweight Linux distribution (boot2docker) with the Docker daemon installed
-		creates a machines with the myvm using virtualbox as a driver This command downloads a lightweight Linux distribution (boot2docker) with the Docker daemon installed , and creates and starts a VirtualBox VM with Docker running.
+		creates a machines with the name myvm using virtualbox as a driver
 *	**create --driver virtualbox --engine-insecure-registry _pvtdockerrepo:5000_ _newmyvm_**
-		creates machine with insecure connection to mentioned registry This is for connecting to registry on pvtdockerrepo that is currently insecure.
+		downloads a lightweight Linux distribution (boot2docker) with the Docker daemon installed
+		creates a machines with the name myvm using virtualbox as a driver
+		configures insecure connection to pvtdockerrepo docker registry
 *	**ip _myvm_**
-		get the ip of virutal machine name
+		gets the ip of the virutal machine
 *	**active**
-		shows active virtual machine....what does it mean?????
+		shows active virtual machine
 *	**stop _myvm_**
-		stops the docker machine
+		stops the virtual machine
 *	**inspect _myvm_**
-		shows the complete list of deatils of the machine
+		shows the deatils of the virtual machine
 *	**rm _myvm_**
-		removes the machine
+		removes the virtual machine
 *	**@FOR /f "tokens=*" %i IN ('docker-machine env --shell cmd _myvm_') DO @%i**
-		connect to myvm machine (env variables need to be set) and make it active machine (on cmd.exe)
+		connects to myvm machine (env variables need to be set) and makes it active machine (on cmd.exe)
 *	**env _myvm_ --shell powershell | Invoke-Expression**
-		connect to myvm machine (env variables need to be set) and make it active machine (on powershell)
+		connects to myvm machine (env variables need to be set) and make it active machine (on powershell)
 *	**start _myvm_**
-		start the machine
+		starts the machine
 *	**stop _myvm_**
-		stop the machine
+		stops the machine
 *	**regenerate-certs _myvm_**
-		regenerate certificates.
+		regenerates certificates
 		it's required when there is ip mismatch
 		IP might change at VM startup/restart

 ### docker
 *	**version**
 		docker server and client version